dimagi/commcare-cloud/hosting_docs/source/changelog/0056-update-prometheus-variable.md

 ## Change Context
-Run `update-config` to apply changes to prometheus environment variable.
+If using prometheus, run `update-config` to apply changes to prometheus environment variable.

 ## Details
 As of v0.10.0, the prometheus-client python package has deprecated the lower case